Postmortem of My Journey at Autodesk

 In Autodesk, as a dedicated SRE being directly responsible for the SLO target with limited resources, I’m facing more challenges.
 So I had to think globally and prioritize my time smartly.

-In addition to daily tasks and tiols, I invested 70% of my time on incident prevention, and 30% on incident detection and recovery.
+In addition to daily tasks and toils, I invested 70% of my time on incident prevention, and 30% on incident detection and recovery.

 1. Changes